linzhangUCA/3421tpl-motor_test/README.md

       > Your answer here.
    2. (10%) What would be the reasons if the speeds of the motors were different?
       > Your answer here.
-3. (10%) Upload images to show final location of the marks on the wheels.
+3. (10%) Upload images to show final location of the marks on each wheel.

 ## AI Usage Policy
 Please give credits to your AI assistance.
 Refer to the [syllabus](https://linzhanguca.github.io/_docs/robotics1-2024/syllabus.pdf) for the citation format.